SIVASHANKARI04/State-Wise-Constituency-Seats-in-India/README.md

 Clear comparisons: Identify which states have the highest and lowest number of Lok Sabha seats.

 Regional insights: Understand the political weight of each region in the formation of central government.

+🎯 Project Purpose:
+This dashboard is designed for:

+Students and researchers studying political science or Indian governance.

+Data analysts exploring electoral trends.

+Citizens who want to understand how representation varies by state.